Index Match Multiple Criteria Rows and Columns

 Example #2 – Multiple Criteria in INDEX + MATCH Formula

-Based on the selection made in these two cells our formula has to fetch the data from the above table.
+Based on the selection made in these two cells, our formula has to fetch the data from the above table.

-So, in these cases, we need to match both rows and columns.
 Follow the below steps to apply the formula to match both rows and columns.

-Step 1: Open the INDEX function in cell B15.
+- We must first open the INDEX function in cell B15.

-As we can see above we have chosen “Rep 6” and “Apr” as the month and our formula has returned the sales value for the month of “Apr” for “Rep 6”.
+As we can see above, we have chosen “Rep 6” and “Apr” as the month, and our formula has returned the sales value for the month of “Apr” for “Rep 6”.

 Note: Yellow-colored cell is the reference for you.

 Things to Remember

 - Combining the Excel INDEX + MATCH function can be more powerful than the VLOOKUP formula.